skyarkhangel/Hardcore-SK/README.md

 Delete all mods inside your *Mods* folder.

 2. Open up the downloaded Hardcore sk project .zip file.
-Extract everything in there to your *gamefolder* Mods folder.
+Extract everything in the Hardcore-SK-master\Mods\ folder into your Rimworlds\Mods\ folder.

 3. Go to:
 For Windows users: